ravi-prakash1907/Coursera-Test/README.md

 ## Coursera-Test

-This is also a testing repo. related to the a Coursera's ccourse.
+This is also a testing repo. related to the a Coursera's course.